How to Improve Your Cybersecurity On a Lower Budget

 There are quite a few ways to get more out of a cybersecurity budget.
 Here are five steps that any security leader can consider:

-- Enlist Your Whole Company Into the Effort: It may be tempting to cut back on cyber awareness training.
+- Enlist your whole company into the effort: It may be tempting to cut back on human-centric-risk security awareness and training.
 However, given that most cyberattacks result from all-too-trusting end-users, that would be a mistake.
 It’s more important than ever to fortify your end-users with some sort of awareness training.
 But chances are, you could be doing a better job at it — and without a significant increase in cost.
 An effective program should change behaviors.
 There are many key performance indictors (KPIs) that organizations can implement to make sure their cybersecurity awareness training programs are reaching the right employees and having the intended impact — many of which may be included in their vendor’s training dashboard.
 Security leaders who want to get more bang for their training buck should track these KPIs.
-There are also some low- and no-cost ways to supplement your formal training program, like signs on office walls or stickers that employees can affix to their laptops.
+There are also some low- and no-cost ways to supplement your formal human risk training program, like signs on office walls or stickers that employees can affix to their laptops.

 The Bottom Line